Raghav1378/network-intrusion-detector/README.md

 I'm Raghav Ramani, currently exploring machine learning applications in domains like network security and anomaly detection.
 This project helped me practice end-to-end ML workflows — from feature engineering to model deployment.

----

-> ⭐ Star this repo if you find the work useful or interesting!